 More than half of the achievement gap between lower- and higher-income youth can be explained by unequal access to summer learning opportunities.
 As a result, low-income youth are less likely to graduate from high school or enter college.

-According to the 2016 Alabama Kids Count Data Book,
+According to the 2022 Alabama Kids Count Data Book, in Hale County,

 Teach at SSL